tomxelliott/medicapp1.0/README.md

 ```
 source ../env/bin/activate
 ```
-Once you run this command, your _bash_ prompt should look similar to this:
+Once you have run this command, your _bash_ prompt should look similar to this:

 ```
 (envmedicapp) Your-Macbook-Pro:medicapp yourname$